-Naturally, the next thing to do is call a plumber and schedule an emergency service call!
+Naturally, the next thing to do is call an Albuquerque emergency plumber and schedule a service call!

 If the cap on your cleanout has been removed in recent history, it might be fairly easy to remove it.
 If it has been decades since it was removed, it might require a plumber to cut it off and replace it with a new one.
 This is especially true of iron caps on iron pipes.
 There can be so much corrosion that the cap can’t be removed no matter how much elbow grease is applied.